 After the most competitive postseason in professional football history, the Queen City Corsairs topped Houston for the franchise’s third title.

 In Season 7, the Los Angeles Sharks became California’s new team after the San Francisco Sharks folded and the Dallas Law rebranded to the Dallas Ruffnecks.
-Louisville became the first team to finish a regular season undefeated in a 12-game campaign and Santa Fe returned to dominance finishing 10-2 after a 3-9 stint.
-But the two heavyweights would fall in the postseason – the Gorillas losing a wild turnover-filled game to Orlando and the Wolfpack falling to the Minneapolis Maulers – at home – in the Championship.
+Louisville became the first team to finish a regular season undefeated in a 12-game campaign, but lost in the Championship to Minneapolis, which won its second title.

 In the postseason, it was Queen City continuing to shatter records with its fourth championship, this time with a win over Dallas.

-The summer saw the league’s first NFL player come into the fold, with former Philadelphia Eagle and Houston Texans running back Ryan Moats joining the league office.
 The league also got its first chance to showcase its product in front of an international audience, landing its Championship Game on the Twitch Front Page.
-The event was such a hit, the league inked five more broadcasts for the following season and continued their Twitch Front Page era through early 2019.
+The event was such a hit, the league inked five more broadcasts for the following season.

 Mexico City claimed its first title in the Championship, beating Chicago.
 Los Angeles folded, Las Vegas moved back to Cleveland, the league expanded to Chicago (Wildcats), San Antonio (Vaqueros) and Vancouver (Legion) to get back to 16 teams.

-Tallahassee became the second team to finish 12-0 in the regular season but like Louisville, were dethroned by the Alaska Storm, who won its first title, beginning an unprecedented run of dominance.
-The Championship Game was the first game to be broadcasted live on location at league partner, MediaTech Institute.
-The league hosted Shapes and Forms, a graphic design company from California who does work for networks across the country, who was interested in rebranding the SFL – but ultimately the two entities did not strike a deal.
+Tallahassee became the second team to finish 12-0 in the regular season but were dethroned by the Alaska Storm, who won its first title.
+The Championship Game was the first game to be broadcasted live on location, at MediaTech Institute.

-The Alaska Storm became the first team to win back-to-back SFL titles in Season 11 and also became the first team to finish an entire season undefeated since the Minneapolis Maulers went unbeaten in Season 4 (just an eight-game regular season).
-The title defense began at the inaugural SFL Convention, held in Dallas at Showbusiness Studios – a three-day event that included the induction of the league’s first Hall-of-Fame class, 10 live-on-location games, Q&A Panels with league experts and gave league members a chance to all meet each other for the first time.
+The Alaska Storm became the first team to win back-to-back SFL titles in Season 11 and also became the second team to finish an entire season undefeated.
+The inaugural SFL Convention was held in Dallas at Showbusiness Studios – a three-day event that included the induction of the league’s first Hall-of-Fame class, 10 live-on-location games and gave league members a chance to all meet each other for the first time.

-Rapid expansion continued as Baltimore returned under the same ownership, but a different name (Vultures) and Las Vegas (Fury) and New Orleans (Pharaohs) got their own teams.
+Rapid expansion continued as Baltimore returned under the same ownership, but a different name (Vultures) plus additions in Las Vegas (Fury) and New Orleans (Pharaohs).
 San Antonio became the first franchise in league history to be sold, and was sold to the ownership group of the Denver Nightwings.

 For the first time, the league maintained the same franchises from the previous season and stayed at 21 teams.
-The season may be most remembered for its four way tie for the final two spots that forced the league to re-schedule Wild Card Wednesday because playoff participants could not be decided until the final regular season game was played.
 The SFL held its second convention, this time in Atlanta.

-That season, Seattle's rise to power challenged Denver in the fall but this time, the Nightwings earned their first title completing their ascent from mediocrity to the top team in the league.
-The league would sever ties with San Francisco and go with 20 teams to finish out the year, promising expansion to 22 in 2020.
+That season, the Nightwings earned their first title completing their ascent.
+The league would sever ties with San Francisco and go with 20 teams to finish out the year.

 In December, the league held its first in-studio Rookie Draft at FTF studios in Massachusetts where players got to hear their names called on television and even got to get selected live and in-person.